 7. Snake Plant

 Also known as mother-in-law’s tongue, it’s perfect for your bathroom, and is highly efficient in removing formaldehyde, which is in cleaning products, toilet paper, tissues and personal care items.
-It also does well in low light and humid conditions.
+This air purifying plant also does well in low light and humid conditions.

 This flowering shrub removes formaldehyde from items such as plywood or foam insulation.
 One challenge is that azaleas like cool temperatures between 60-65 degrees, so they will do best in a cool area like a basement, if you have good light for it.